Loading...

 The above illustrates the default for an AWS configure, our default region is ohio or us-east-2 and our default output format is json.

-Additionally, you'll see the last 4 characters correspond to an AWS Access Key ID
+Additionally, you'll see the last 4 characters correspond to an AWS Access Key ID and an AWS Secret Access Key yours will be different.

 In order to obtain an AWS access key you'll need an AWS account, access keys can be managed in the IAM section of AWS.
 Ensure you save the file or store your access keys in a safe place as they will only be viewable simultaneously, once.